 Although this may sound like a generous offer, it meant that many defendants ended up leaving the courthouse with a criminal record that would follow them around for years to come.
 Whenever a defendant would apply for employment or housing, there would be a criminal record listing why the person was arrested and all of their convictions.
 Employers were reneging on job offers and property owners would deny applicants housing, labeling people criminals because of their past wrongdoings.

 Under the former structure, the only way to mitigate the effects of a conviction was to request an expungement under Penal Code §1203.4.
 However, an expungement is much more limited than it sounds.
 An expungement under Penal Code §1203.4 allows a defendant to go back to court and “withdraw their plea of guilty”, enter a plea of not guilty, and request that the judge dismiss the case.
 But it does not erase or restrict access to court documents, nor does it wipe away past convictions.
 The records of your arrest and conviction still exist.

-Since judicial diversion doesn't require the defendant to plead guilty before participating, gone are the days of explaining minor offenses to employers.
+Since judicial diversion doesn't require the defendant to plead guilty, gone are the days of explaining minor offenses.

 3. Who is eligible for judicial diversion under Penal Code §1001.95?

 Although few, there are some restrictions on who is eligible for judicial diversion.
 First and foremost, judicial diversion is only available to persons charged with a misdemeanor offense.
 Therefore, it is not available to anyone charged with a felony.

 Pursuant to Penal Code §19, a misdemeanor is classified as a criminal charge that is punishable by not more than 1 year in the county jail or by more than a $1,000 fine.
 Misdemeanor offenses are more serious than infractions, but less serious than felony offenses.
 Common offenses that are usually granted diversion include: